 NALSAR is working closely with the Government of Telangana and Andhra Pradesh to revise various legislations and also to provide training for the State Officials of various departments for the improvement of governance.
-In collaboration with Landesa (RDI), NALSAR reviewed and revised nearly 112 Legislations relating to the Land and Revenue sector.
+In collaboration with Landesa (RDI).
+NALSAR reviewed and revised nearly 112 Legislations relating to the Land and Revenue sector.
 NALSAR has prepared the draft State Rules for the Juvenile Justice Act, 2015 and draft Telangana (Agricultural Produce and Livestock) Market (Amendment) Rules, 2016 for the State of Telangana.
 For the State of Andhra Pradesh NALSAR has drafted the Land Acquisition (Rehabilitation and Resettlement) Bill 2016 and the Andhra Pradesh Skill Development Bill, 2016.
 Presently University is in the process of reviewing and revising the Land Laws for the State of Andhra Pradesh.
 On the request of the respective State Governments, the University has been conducting training programmes for their Revenue Officers.
 NALSAR submitted a report on 'The Conditions and Reformative Activities in the Telangana State Prisons' to Telangana State Legal Services Authority.
+The Centre for Tribal and Land Rights, NALSAR drafted the Telangana Municipal Act, 2019.
+There were several brainstorming sessions along with in-depth research during drafting of the Telangana Municipal Act, 2019.